fossasia/susi.ai/docs/Skill_Tutorial.md

 Here, the colour is randomly generated with the `function colour` call, but only if SUSI.AI has not done that yet.
 If SUSI.AI just generated a colour in the answer, that answer will be stored in the variable `_mycolour`.
 But if that variable already existed, it will be used to make the answer without the `function colour`.

-### Tutorial Level 10: Embed Javascript into an intent
+### Tutorial Level 10: Embed JavaScript into an intent

 If you are able to compute whatever you want to inside a rule, there are billions of possibilities of what you can do with SUSI Skills.
-Embedding Javascript is extremely easy, for example:
+Embedding JavaScript is extremely easy, for example:

 ```
 javascript hello